-When an external entity is used in a project module through the Data Hub pane, a consumed OData service document is added specifying the details of the consumed service.
+When an external entity is used in an app module through the Data Hub pane, a consumed OData service document is added specifying the details of the consumed service.
 This is the API to the publishing app and the data associated with the entity.

-The Consumed OData Service document that is added to the project displays the following information:
+The Consumed OData Service document contains the following information:

 Update/Switch – you can update the consumed service contract to another version that has been detected in Mendix Data Hub for the same app and service; the button will show the following, depending on what has been returned for the consumed contract in Data Hub: